auvantas/Football-Prediction-Prompt/prompt-template.md

 2.  **Analysis Target:** Focus analysis on the specific match provided.
 3.  **Iterative Analysis Loop & Conceptual Data Handling:**
     Follow the "Data Check" steps (Step 4) below for the targeted match.
     *   **Conceptual Scratchpad & Context:** Throughout this process, findings are stored conceptually on a "scratchpad" used during the generation of the response.
 This collected information forms the basis for subsequent analysis steps.
+Check the scratchpad for completeness before moving to calculations or subsequent steps.
-    *   **Dynamic Gap Filling:** Actively attempt to fill data gaps identified during the process by performing additional, targeted searches as detailed in the relevant sections of Step 4.
+    *   **Dynamic Gap Filling & Persistence:** Actively attempt to fill data gaps identified during the process by performing additional, targeted searches as detailed in the relevant sections of Step 4. **Crucially, do not proceed to the next analytical calculation or step if the required input data (e.g., HT scores, goal times) for that step is marked as missing on the scratchpad.** Continue searching for the specific missing data point(s) using targeted queries until the data is found or confirmed as definitively unobtainable after reasonable attempts.
     *   **Iteration:** If newly found data significantly changes the picture, iterate through relevant parts of Step 4 again, refining the analysis based on the updated information on the scratchpad.
     *   **Prompt Chaining Context:** The complete analysis presented in the response (incorporating initially found and dynamically searched data) becomes part of the conversation history.
 This history serves as the context for subsequent prompts (prompt chaining), allowing follow-up questions or refinements to build upon the established analysis.
 The "storage" mechanism is this contextual carry-forward within the conversation session.
-    *   **Missing Data:** Use stored data and results that are incomplete to continue the search to complete required 'Dynamic Gap Filling'.
-Do not continue on to the next step or stage of the analysis until all data required for analysis is complete.
-    *   **Continuation of Steps:** Retrieve previous output and stored scratch pad data to find where the last step was complete or incomplete, continuing from that position.
+    *   **Continuation of Steps:** Retrieve previous output and stored scratchpad data to find where the last step was complete or incomplete, continuing from that position, ensuring required data for the current step is present before executing it.
 4.  **Data Check:** Perform the following analysis points, using grounded search where necessary:

     **4.1 League Context:**